thiblahute/meson-website/Cross-compilation.md

 * *host machine* is the machine on which the compiled binary will run
 * *target machine* is the machine on which the compiled binary's output will run (this is only meaningful for programs such as compilers that, when run, produce object code for a different CPU than what the program is being run on)

 The `tl/dr` summary is the following: if you are doing regular cross compilation, you only care about *build_machine* and *host_machine*.
 Just ignore *target_machine* altogether and you will be correct 99% of the time.
-If you are interested in the actual details, do read on.
+If your needs are more complex or you are interested in the actual details, do read on.

 This might be easier to understand through examples.
 Let's start with the regular, not cross-compiling case.
 In these cases all of these three machines are the same.
 Simple so far.